 Effective internal control over financial reporting is necessary for us to provide reliable financial reports in a timely manner.
-In connection with the preparation of our financial statements for the three months ended March 31, 2015, we concluded that there were material weaknesses in our internal control over financial reporting.
+In connection with the preparation of our financial statements for our initial public offering, we concluded that there were material weaknesses in our internal control over financial reporting.
 A material weakness is a significant deficiency, or a combination of significant deficiencies, in internal control over financial reporting such that it is reasonably possible that a material misstatement of the annual or interim financial statements will not be prevented or detected on a timely basis.
 We have identified certain material weaknesses in our internal controls resulting from:

-- our chief financial officer having almost complete responsibility for the processing of financial information; and - our finance department not having adequate staff to process in a timely manner complex, non-routine transactions, including accounting for our investment in and asset purchase of Inex Bio.
+- our chief financial officer having almost complete responsibility for the processing of financial information; and - our finance department not having adequate staff to process in a timely manner complex, non-routine transactions.

 While we have designed and implemented, or expect to implement, measures that we believe address or will address these control weaknesses, we continue to develop our internal controls, processes and reporting systems by, among other things, hiring qualified personnel with expertise to perform specific functions, implementing software systems to manage our revenue and expenses and to allow us to budget, undertaking multi-year financial planning and analyses and designing and implementing improved processes and internal controls, including ongoing senior management review and audit committee oversight.
-We commenced measures to remediate the identified material weaknesses during the second quarter of 2015 by hiring financial consultants and expect to hire additional senior accounting staff to complete the remediation by the end of 2015.
+We commenced measures to remediate the identified material weaknesses during the second quarter of 2015 by hiring financial consultants and continue to add experienced resources through the fourth quarter of 2015.
+These remediation efforts were not fully complete as of December 31, 2015, and have continued through the first quarter of 2016.
 We expect to incur additional costs to remediate these weaknesses, primarily personnel costs and external consulting fees.
 We may not be successful in implementing these systems or in developing other internal controls, which may undermine our ability to provide accurate, timely and reliable reports on our financial and operating results.
 Further, we will not be able to fully assess whether the steps we are taking will remediate the material weaknesses in our internal control over financial reporting until we have completed our implementation efforts and sufficient time passes in order to evaluate their effectiveness.
-In addition, if we identify additional material weaknesses in our internal control over financial reporting, we may not detect errors on a timely basis and our financial statements may be materially misstated.
+In addition, if we identify additional material weaknesses in our internal control over financial statements may be materially misstated.
 Moreover, in the future we may engage in business transactions, such as acquisitions, reorganizations or implementation of new information systems that could negatively affect our internal control over financial reporting and result in material weaknesses.